suejinkim20/data-matters-website-with-tinacms/README.md

 There is a script to generate test content data, which will be dumped into the `src/test/content` directory.

 To generate new test content, run `npm run generate`.
+There are a few arguments that can be passed to control this script's behavior.
+Recall that pattern is `npm run [command] [-- <args>]`.
-Pass the `--- verbose` flag to dump the generated content to the console for visual inspection.
+Passing `verbose` will dump the generated content to the console for visual inspection.
+To do a content-generation dry-run, pass `pretend`.
+For example, `npm run generate -- verbose pretend` will show you lots of generated data, but not write anything to disk.
+This command is particularly useful for getting quick feedback while writing new content-generation functionality.

 > Note: Test content is not tracked by version control, as the content generator should be sufficient for every developer to generate comparable content that meets the requirements of the UI.

 To start development server with test content as data source, run `npm run start!`.
-This is the same a the above run command, but with a `!` appended.
+This is the same a the above `run` command, but with a `!` appended.

 > Note: The `start`, `test`, and `build` scripts all interface with content and have test-content-focused counterparts,
 > which have the same command with an appended `!`.
 For example, to build a production bundle of the site with real